ether-camp/studio-book/solidity_testing.md

 # Solidity Testing

+### or Learn to love N.D.T.
+(Non Destructive Testing)

 Since D-day Ive been gathering up a list of links formal solidity testing frameworks.
-These projects that aim to add a layer of semantic reasoning and verification to writing smart contracts.
+These projects aim to add a layer of semantic reasoning and verification to writing smart contracts.

 https://github.com/ether-camp/ethereum-testing-reference <--A self contained simple Ethereum testing system for Solidity smart contracts.